keypaz/device-intelligence/beta/README.ANDROID.md

 Visit [official website](https://keypaz.com) for more information about the product.

-# Android OS
+# OS Version

 - Android
-  - Minimum: Android 21
+  - Minimum: 21
-  - Maximum: Android 35
+  - Maximum: 35

 # Installation